Streaming dictionary matching with mismatches: Abstract

 \section{Abstract}

-In the $k$-mismatch problem we are given a pattern of length $m$ and a text and must find all locations where the Hamming distance between the pattern and the text is at most $k$.
-A series of recent breakthroughs have resulted in an ultra-efficient streaming algorithm for this problem that requires only $\Oh(k \log \frac{m}{k})$ space [Clifford, Kociumaka, Porat, SODA 2019].
-In this work, we consider a strictly harder problem called dictionary matching with $k$ mismatches, where we are given a dictionary of $d$ patterns of lengths $\le m$ and must find all their $k$-mismatch occurrences in the text, and show the first streaming algorithm for it.
-The algorithm uses $\Oh(k d \log^k d \polylog{m})$ space and processes each position of the text in $\Oh(k \log^{k} d \polylog m + occ)$ time, where $occ$ is the number of $k$-mismatch occurrences of the patterns that end at this position.
+In the $k$-mismatch problem we are given a pattern of length $n$ and a text and must find all locations where the Hamming distance between the pattern and the text is at most $k$.
+A series of recent breakthroughs have resulted in an ultra-efficient streaming algorithm for this problem that requires only $\Oh(k \log \frac{n}{k})$ space and $\Oh(\log \frac{n}{k} (\sqrt{k \log k} + \log^3 n))$ time per letter [Clifford, Kociumaka, Porat, SODA 2019].
+In this work, we consider a strictly harder problem called dictionary matching with $k$ mismatches.
+In this problem, we are given a dictionary of $d$ patterns, where the length of each pattern is at most $n$, and must find all substrings of the text that are within Hamming distance $k$ from one of the patterns.
+We develop a streaming algorithm for this problem with $\Oh(k d \log^k d \polylog{n})$ space and $\Oh(k \log^{k} d \polylog n + |\occ|)$ time per position of the text.
 The algorithm is randomised and outputs correct answers with high probability.
+On the lower bound side, we show that any streaming algorithm for dictionary matching with $k$ mismatches requires $\Omega(k d)$ bits of space.